learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 CMD ["index.js"]
 ```

-The first part of the `Dockerfile` creates the same six layers.
-The second part is simpler and is producing just three layers.
+The first part of the `Dockerfile` creates three layers.
+The layers are then merged and copy across to second and final stage.
+Two more layers are added on top for a total of 3 layers.

+{% include partial name="multistage.html" %}

 Go ahead and verify yourself.
 First build the container: